fougue/mayo/README.md

 * Perspective/orthographic 3D view projection
 * Save image(snapshot) of the current 3D view
 * Quick access to the CAD files recently open thanks to thumbnails in the Home page
+* Toggle visibility of any item from the Model tree(use checkbox)

 3D viewer operations :
 * Rotate : mouse left + move